safe-events/venue-pwa-specs/README.md

 * Users of the app lication are venue owners, they will be able to create events and register attendands for an event.
 * Access to the app will be protected by login with credentials, an existing backend application already provides this feature, so a boilerplate is ready and available to use existing auth service.
 * The application must be completeley usable on mobile device and locally installed using PWA technology.
+* A REST Api (with transparent cookie auth system provided by backend) will be available for all the operations on the user's resources

 So the application will consists in just a simple section, here are a simplified workflow for the main feature.